bug Doing Business with Boeing

 • Registration of substances

-Subject to certain thresholds, EU entities who manufacture or import substances on their own or in preparations and EU entities who produce or import articles (e.g., aircraft components) that contain substances intended for release must register those substances with the European Chemicals Agency (ECHA).
-Certain Substances may benefit from a phased-in registration schedule if the substance was pre-registered before December 1,2008.
+Subject to certain thresholds, EU entities who manufacture or import substances on their own or in mixtures and EU entities who produce or import articles (e.g., aircraft, aircraft parts and components) that contain substances intended for release (greater than one metric ton per year) must register those substances with the European Chemicals Agency (ECHA).
+More details on Registration here, including the list of registered substances.

 • Notification of substances in articles

-EU Producers or importers of articles must notify ECHA if the articles contain a Substance of Very High Concern (SVHC) in concentrations greater then 0.1% of the article weight, and if the SVHC in those areticles is greater then one metric ton per year - unless there is no exposure of the SVHC to humans or the environment during normal or reasonably foreseeable conditions of use or the substance is registered for that use.
-Notifications for SVHCs are due six months after inclusion of those substances on ECHA's candidate SVHC list (the list of candidate SVHCs is linked here).
+EU producers or importers of articles must notify ECHA if the articles contain a Substance of Very High Concern (SVHC) in concentrations greater than 0.1% of the article weight, and if the SVHC in those articles is greater than one metric ton per year - unless there is no exposure of the SVHC to humans or the environment during normal or reasonably foreseeable conditions of use or the substance is registered for that use.
+Notifications for SVHCs are due six months after inclusion of those substances on ECHA's candidate SVHC list.
+(The list of candidate SVHCs is linked here.)

 • Communication of safe-use information

 EU entities who produce, import, or distribute articles containing SVHCs above certain concentrations must provide users with sufficient information to allow safe use of the article.
 At a minimum, this requires identification of SVHCs in the article.
-ECHA's first candidate SVHC list, linked here, was published on October 28, 2008.
+ECHA's candidate SVHC list is linked here.

-• Authorization to use SVHCs listed in Annex XIV
+• Authorisation to use SVHCs listed in Annex XIV

-EU entities must apply for authorization to place on the market for a use or to use themselves any SVHCs listed in Annex XIV of REACH.
-Many conditions must be satisfied for authorization to be granted for continued use of an Annex XIV listed substance beyond the substance's "sunset date".
-The Annex XIV Authorization List is linked here.
+EU entities must apply for Authorisation to place on the market for use or to use themselves any SVHC listed in Annex XIV of REACH.
+Many conditions must be satisfied for Authorisation to be granted for continued (though temporary) use of an Annex XIV listed substance beyond the substance's "sunset date".
+Authorisations for continued use are time-limited with a typical review period between four and seven years.
+The Annex XIV Authorisation List of substances is linked here.

 Back to TOP